 \item[(II)] Power law model considers $m$ as a specific function of $r$ given by $m(r) = \frac{n(1+r)}{r}$, attainable with the power law form $f(R) = R - \gamma R^n$ ($\gamma>0$, $0<n<1$).
 This scenario accurately describes cosmic evolution within the framework of non-interacting curvature-matter scenarios, meeting the conditions for cosmological viability within the specified range of $\gamma$ and $n$, as extensively discussed in \cite{fr10,Li:2007xn}.
 The corresponding $f(R)$ form yields $m=\frac{\gamma(n-1)nR^n}{R - \gamma n R^n}$ and $r=\frac{R - \gamma n R^n}{R-\gamma R^n}$, with the elimination of $\gamma$ leading to the form $m(r) = \frac{n(1+r)}{r}$.

 \end{itemize}

-In our study, the selection of the two cases: (I) $m=-1+bc=$ constant and (II) $m = m(r) = \frac{n(1+r)}{r}$ aims to investigate implications of the mentioned $f(R)$-models in the presence of matter-curvature interactions at the de-sitter phase.\\
+In our study, the selection of the two cases: (I) $m=-1+bc=$ constant and (II) $m = m(r) = \frac{n(1+r)}{r}$ aims to investigate implications of the mentioned $f(R)$-models in the presence of matter-curvature interactions at the de Sitter phase.\\

 From the formulation of the dynamical variables in Eq. (\ref{eq:d0}), it is evident that both $X_1$ and $X_2$ are contingent on the chosen $f(R)$ models.
 In contrast, $X_3$ remains independent of the $f(R)$ selection and assumes a pivotal role in defining the grand equation of state parameter.
-Given our primary objective of investigating the dynamics of curvature-matter interaction in viable $f(R)$ dark energy models specifically during the de-sitter phase, we have kept the variable $X_3$ fixed.
+Given our primary objective of investigating the dynamics of curvature-matter interaction in viable $f(R)$ dark energy models specifically during the de Sitter phase, we have kept the variable $X_3$ fixed.
 This action reduces the phase-space dimension from 3-D to 2-D, focusing exclusively on a constant $X_3$ plane.
-The grand Equation of State (EoS) parameter at the de-sitter phase, as indicated in Eq. \eqref{eq:d8}, yields a value of $-1$, which consequently fixes the $X_3$ variables at 2.
+The grand Equation of State (EoS) parameter at the de Sitter phase, as indicated in Eq. \eqref{eq:d8}, yields a value of $-1$, which consequently fixes the $X_3$ variables at 2.
 Simultaneously, the deceleration parameter ($q$) in Eq. \eqref{eq:d10} is also negative unity at this point.
-Subsequently, we have established a 2-D phase space by varying $X_1$ and $X_2$ for specific benchmark values of $X_3$ (set to 2), where the system behaves akin to a de-sitter solution.
+Subsequently, we have established a 2-D phase space by varying $X_1$ and $X_2$ for specific benchmark values of $X_3$ (set to 2), where the system behaves akin to a de Sitter solution.